 Will I bruise?

 Anytime an injection is performed, bruising may occur.
-Dr. Nayak will try to minimize this bruising by using atraumatic cannula techniques to inject, holding pressure, and providing anti-bruising enzyme capsules.
-If you bruise, our staff will attempt to cover your bruise with makeup immediately after the injection, and you may continue to do so at home.
+Our providers do their best to minimize bruising by using advanced cannula techniques to inject, holding pressure, and providing anti-bruising enzyme capsules.
+If you do bruise, our esthetic staff will attempt to cover your bruise with makeup immediately after the injection if you like.
 Most bruises resolve within a week.
-To decrease the chance of developing a bruise, please avoid blood thinners such as Vitamin E, aspirin, ibuprofen (Motrin/Advil) and naprosyn (Alleve) for 10 days prior to your treatment.
+To decrease the chance of developing a bruise, please avoid blood thinners such as aspirin, motrin/ibuprofen, aleve/naprosyn, fish oil, vitamin E, and flax seed oil for 2 weeks prior to treatment

 Are there any contraindications to injections?

 Any history of allergies to the filler ingredients is the main contraindication.
 Patients on coumadin or other prescription blood thinners are also at much higher risk of dramatic bruising.